The Craziest Lifespans of the Natural World

 Known as turritopsis dohrnii to science, this is a breed of jellyfish to the rest of the world.
 It is referred to today as the immortal jellyfish for one clear reason.
 The species can still die if eaten or injured.
 However, it manages to stay alive by continuously reverting to its earlier state whenever it needs to do so.

 Usually, this happens out of stress or injury and essentially works like a fountain of youth.
 Because this jellyfish often gets eaten or hurt in the wild, it never can live out its full lifespan.
-However, if a zoo were to keep one, for example, it could remain alive in that environment for as long as its there.
+However, if a zoo were to keep one, for example, it could remain alive in that environment for as long as it was there.

 Want to learn more about animals?
 Click next to read about movies with animals.